 Mr. de Wet joined Guggenheim Partners in March 2013 from PIMCO where he spent 6 years and was part of the team that established PIMCO’s New York Portfolio Management presence.
 He has more than 10 years of Investment Management experience across Multi-Sector Credit, Emerging Markets and Equities.
 Previously Mr. de Wet worked in Investment Banking at Lehman Brothers and Barclays Capital in Mergers and Acquisitions and Restructuring Advisory, and as an Assistant Vice President at the TCW Group.
 Mr. de Wet received a BBA in Finance and International Business from George Washington University and an MBA from Columbia Business School.

-Investors should consider the following risk factors and special considerations associated with investing in the Fund.
-An investment in the Fund is subject to investment risk, including the possible loss of the entire principal amount that you invest.
+Investors should consider the following risk factors and special considerations associated with investing in the Trust.
+An investment in the Trust is subject to investment risk, including the possible loss of the entire principal amount invested.

 The Fund is a newly-organized, non-diversified, closed-end management investment company with no operating history.
 As a result, prospective investors have no track record or history on which to base their investment decision.

-An investment in the Common Shares is subject to investment risk, including the possible loss of the entire principal amount that you invest.
-An investment in the Common Shares represents an indirect investment in the securities owned by the Fund.
-The value of the securities owned by the Fund may fluctuate, sometimes rapidly and unpredictably, which will affect the net asset value and may affect the market price of the Common Shares.
-The value of securities owned by the Fund may decline due to general market conditions that are not specifically related to a particular issuer, such as real or perceived economic conditions, changes in interest or currency rates or changes in investor sentiment or market outlook generally.
+An investment in the Fund is subject to investment risk, including the possible loss of the entire principal amount that you invest.
+An investment in the Common Shares of the Fund represents an indirect investment in the securities owned by the Fund.
+The value of those securities may fluctuate, sometimes rapidly and unpredictably.
+The value of the securities owned by the Fund will affect the value of the Common Shares.
 At any point in time, your Common Shares may be worth less than your original investment, including the reinvestment of Fund dividends and distributions.